icebob/fullstack-moleculer/README.md

 - or just playing with something new & interesting.

 **It's <ins>not</ins> optimal for:**
-- web apps with hundreds users (Moleculer nodes always have to update the Service registries)
+- web apps with hundreds users (Moleculer nodes always have to rebuild the Service registry)
 - production applications (it's just a concept yet)

 ## How is it work?